emidln/component/README.md

 ## Discussion

-Please post questions on the [Clojure Mailing List](https://groups.google.com/forum/#!forum/clojure)
+Please post questions on the github issues list or email me at emidln@gmail.com.
+Please don't bother the original author about my bugs.

 ## Introduction